maherzaidoune/infodog/README.md

 ## TODO

-- [ ] Add support for mere device's metrics
+- [ ] Add support for more device's metrics
 - [ ] Add support for landscape mode
 - [ ] User can select charts to be displayed
 - [ ] Persist devices metrics to provide device' historic data